Role of the Care Manager

 Key Questions to Ask

-There are some key questions care managers can ask to ensure the Life Planning and Service Delivery Process is helping the person achieve his/her meaningful life goals.
+There are some key questions care managers can ask to ensure the Life Planning and Service Delivery Process is helping the person achieve their meaningful life goals.

-- Is the person involved in life experiences that he/she values through his/her supports?
+- Is the person involved in life experiences that they value through their supports?

-- Is there improvement in the person's life according to him/her (health, social, etc.) as a result of the services and supports that are provided?
+- Is there improvement in the person's life according to them (health, social, etc.) as a result of the services and supports that are provided?